 Why these species?

-In the face of such extreme habitat loss, many threatened species are failing to regenerate naturally, and need tree-planting to help boost numbers and ensure long-term survival.
+In the face of such extreme habitat loss, many threatened species are failing to regenerate naturally, and planting is needed to help boost numbers and ensure long-term survival.

 Although restoration planting is set to increase in Brazil (e.g. the Brazilian government has committed to restore 12 million hectares of forest across the country by 2030), relatively little attention is given to ensuring a large diversity of native and threatened species are included in plantings.